Preventing the Next 9/11 Goal of NORAD’s New Streaming Data Warehouse

 “There’s only so much data a human can actually understand at one time,” he says.
 “There’s 10,000 to 20,000 aircraft flying at any given time, and each one of those are producing signatures at multiple times a second.
 Compounding that with weather data and all these other kinds of factors, it’s hard for human beings to comprehend and discern what this is.”

 When it goes live, the Pathfinder program should lighten the load on human opeators, thereby enabling them to focus their time and energy on the most pressing needs.

-“To have this fast layer on top of a data lake that can quickly ingest analyze. run models and visualizes this to prevent those kinds of scenarios from happening,” Vij says.
+The goal is “to have this fast layer on top of a data lake that can quickly ingest analyze [and] run models and visualize this to prevent those kinds of scenarios from happening,” Vij says.
 “Where you can take 70-80% of that problem and apply machine learning and analytics to do this and make this automated, then we can make our warfighters, our soldiers more lethal.”